-The advantages of lateral suture surgery are simplicity, ease of the surgical technique, short operative time, good results, low complication rate and low cost.
+The advantages of lateral suture surgery are simplicity, ease of the surgical technique, short operative time, good results, low complication rate, and low cost.

 Even if a complication from surgery occurs, the suture can easily be removed and reapplied.

-The suture must be placed isometrically for best results.
+In other words, the suture must be placed isometrically for best results.

 The TightRope technique is the most recent advancement in extracapsular stabilization and tries to incorporate as many advantages as possible.

 The TightRope technique is the strongest extracapsular stabilization implant available today and may perform superior to other extracapsular sutures in respect to suture stretching.

 The TightRope technique is also more isometrically placed than other extracapsular techniques.

 The cost is more than the lateral suture and slightly less than the TPLO or TTA.

 Why Choose Lateral Suture Surgery Over TPLO or TTA?